LimaLuciano/design-patterns-spring/README.md

-# Explorando Padrões de Projetos na Prática com Java
+# Design Patterns in Practice with Java & Spring

-Repositório com as implementações dos padrões de projeto explorados no Lab "Explorando Padrões de Projetos na Prática com Java".
-Especificamente, este projeto explorou alguns padrões usando o Spring Framework, são eles:
+This project focuses on applying these patterns using the Spring Framework, including:

-- Singleton
+- Singleton;
-- Strategy/Repository
+- Strategy/Repository;
-- Facade
+- Facade;